JasperLichte/CMS-for-personal-websites/README.md

 # CMS for personal websites
+> Content Management System for YOUR personal website and/or portfolio!

 ## Installation:
 After running `npm i`, fire up `npm run build` to start the compilation.